VedantParanjape/simpPRU/README.md

   </a>

   <p align="center">
-    Intuitive language for PRU which compiles down to PRU Assembly.
+    Intuitive language for PRU which compiles down to PRU C.
     <br/>
     <br/>
     <a href="https://simppru.readthedocs.io/en/latest/"><strong>Explore the docs »</strong></a>